binkley/homebrewery-files/witch.md

 #### Level 10: Charm Offensive

+_You wade into battle or soirees to lower tensions._

 {{note
 Some witches win fights by smiling, speaking softly, and watching the world rearrange around them.
+They had better respect you, and stop this nonsense.
 }}

 Your presence is a campaign in itself a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.